istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 ## Summary

-I hope that now you are convinced that controlling egress traffic is very important for the security of your cluster.
+I hope that you are convinced that controlling egress traffic is very important for the security of your cluster.
-I also hope that I managed to convince you that Istio can be an effective tool for controlling egress traffic securely, and that Istio has multiple advantages over the alternative solutions.
-In my opinion, you can choose secure egress traffic control even as the first use case for applying Istio to your cluster.
-Istio will already be beneficial for you, even before you start using all other great features of Istio, such as traffic management, security, policies and telemetry, applied to the traffic between microservices inside the cluster.
+I also hope that I managed to convince you that Istio can serve as an effective tool for controlling egress traffic securely, and that Istio has multiple advantages over the alternative solutions.
+In my opinion, you can even choose secure egress traffic control as the first use case for applying Istio to your cluster.
+Istio will already be beneficial for you, even before you start using all other features, such as traffic management, security, policies and telemetry, applied to traffic between microservices inside the cluster.